LearnOnDemandSystems/docs/tms/targets/class-profile.md

 # Class Profile Targeted Help
 The Class profile page provides class details, access to its activities, and a menu bar of links for associated pages and actions.
 These links will vary from class to class depending on setup of class, course, and organization.
+They also vary depending on whether it is before, during or after the class is scheduled.

 The following are articles related to actions that can be done from this page: